top 0

 Books & Co.

 Towering shelves that display spines you can tell have been loved.
-Thick tomes basking in mid-morning rays on the windowsill.
-Stacks placed somewhat haphazardly on the tiles, the perfect height and distance to reach for from your coffee table.
+Thick tomes basking in the mid-morning sun on the windowsill.
+Stacks placed somewhat haphazardly on the tiles, the perfect height and distance to reach from your coffee table.
 To any bookworm, Books & Co.’s sights and smells are stuff that literary dreams are made of.
 This beloved second-hand bookstore and café welcomes anyone hoping to lose themselves between pages for a few hours or more.

 Books & Co., 10 Park Road, Mid-Levels | (+852) 2559 5199